alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/progress-indicators.md

     url: /service-manual/user-centred-design/resources/patterns/index.html
 ---

-When people interact with multi-page transactions they can sometimes become frustrated, disorientated or think they've finished when they haven't.
-This can cause them to abandon the transaction before they've completed it.
+{:.intro}

-Add a progress indicator to reassure users that progress is being made and give an indication of how much further there is to go.
-Don't assume that you'll need a progress bar though.
+Use these to reassure users that they're making progress and give an indication of how much further there is to go.

 ### On this page: